tmkcell/drisa/README.md

 After the [psyche](https://github.com/tmkcell/psyche) project, I realised that many instructions have a lot of wasted space that can be used.
 For example, an ld instruction uses the I-type instruction format, but without actually using the the 16-bit immediate section!
-For this reason, I have designed this.
+For this reason, I have designed this ISA.

 Inspiration is mainly Arm and their Thumb architecture, which I got the conditional instruction and 16-bit instruction ideas from.